 Coronavirus COVID-19 situation in Cancun

 Thanks to the quick implementing of sanitary and preventive measures the State of Quintana Roo managed to reduce the movement of people and thus reduce the spread of COVID.
-This is how today we are left with only 268 active cases and the spread is under control; so we are happy to say that tourism will be restarting in June.
+This is how today we have 671 active cases, so tourism activity started last June in a limited and gradual way.

 At the Airport: